Skip to content

 Costs

-The cost of fitting out your premises will usually be your responsibility, unless the landlord has agreed to provide any financial contribution.
-However, it is important to bear in mind that this is not the only cost associated with your fit-out.
-In addition to the actual construction work involved, you may also be required to pay the cost of:
+You are usually responsible for the cost of fitting out your premises unless the landlord has agreed to contribute financially.
+Keep in mind that this isn’t the only expense you’ll face.
+Besides the construction work, you may also need to cover the cost of:

 • hoarding (temporary construction structure);